 African People & Wildlife – With every purchase of a lion print or painting by Alison Nicholls, a large percentage of sales is donated to African People & Wildlife; one of Elevate Destinations’ inspiring partners that focuses on conservation and community development in Tanzania.
 Alison has a full line of Conservation Art; beautiful paintings inspired by her travels in Africa.
 She donates a large percentage of sales to African conservation initiatives.

-GreenWood Carver’s Mallets – These mallets are crafted in a small workshop in Paya, Honduras through a unique initiative by GreenWood Global; a non-profit organization that promotes the sustainable use of timber resources in remote areas of Central and South America.
+GreenWood Carver’s Mallets – These mallets are hand-crafted by artisan woodworkers in a half-dozen small workshops on the North Coast of Honduras.
+It’s a unique initiative by the nonprofit GreenWood Global, which promotes economic development through the sustainable use of forest resources in remote communities in Central and South America and the Caribbean.

 Gifts that support water, sanitation and hygiene